-This course is designed for students who are in the AFA music program or the AA music education program.
-It is also for non-music majors that meet proficiency standards in a string instrument.
+This course is designed for students who are in the AFA music program or the AA music education program or for non-music majors that meet proficiency standards in a string instrument.
 Students will build on the skills learned in previous level(s).
 Instruction is delivered weekly in a 30-minute private lesson.
-Meeting times are arranged to fit the student's and instructor's schedule.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Meeting times are arranged to fit the student's and instructor's schedules.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.

-MUSC-2070P Applied Music: String Instruments Performance IV
+Applied Music: String Instruments Performance IV